 If you choose to own your own business, and you have the public coming onto your property or you are involved in a repair type service where you either destroy or fix clients property, then one thing that you will need is public liability insurance.

-Most policies we see are under insured.
+Most rejected insurance claims and policies we see are under insured.
 The value of reinstating your property is not what the market value is.
 Remember that about 30% of the rebuild is in the ground.
 Add to that legal, professional and local authority fees and you can see that the sum you have covered in the policy gradually eroding.

 Make sure your home is not undervalued as this is the most an insurer will pay out.
 In some cases an insurer may even return your premium and cancel the policy as you have grossly misrepresented their risk.
 Remember it’s your responsibility not the insurance company to obtain accurate values for reinstatement.